 Hurricane Creek Wilderness

-A view along the Hurricane Creek Wild and Scenic River area
+A view in the Hurricane Creek Wild and Scenic River area

 The canyons and valleys are maybe 100' deep at most but the higher elevations are above 2,300 feet, which means snow sometimes.
 The forest is mostly oak and hickory with an understory of redbud, dogwood, witch hazel and serviceberry.
 Among the wildlife are black bear, white-tailed deer, wild turkey and coyote.